Chapter 8 ANCOVA

 u8 25 1.56360000 0.15231218 0.80000000 0.07831560

-If the relationship between the covariate and the response is different for different treatment levels, then we need to fit a model that allows the regression lines to be non-parallel.
+If the relationship between the covariate and the response differs across the treatment groups, then we need a model that allows the regression lines to be non-parallel.
 Non-parallel lines can be accommodated in an ANCOVA model by including an interaction between the covariate and the treatment factor:

 proc glm;